 Choral ensembles under her leadership have performed with Chicago Sinfonietta and Roosevelt University at Symphony Center in Chicago, at Carnegie Hall in New York City, multiple times with DuPage Symphony Orchestra, in concert with Allos Musica and with jazz legend Dave Brubeck, and at ACDA, ILMEA, and GIA conferences.
 Dr. Wis has also toured with North Central ensembles regionally and internationally, to France, Germany, Austria, and Ireland.

 Photo by Dr. Susan Chou

-Dr. Wis’s book, The Conductor as Leader: Principles of Leadership Applied to Life on the Podium has quickly become a leadership classic among conductors and music teachers, as well as those interested in leadership outside the music profession.
-She has written for The Choral Journal, Music Educators Journal, Teaching Music and the China Europe International Business School Review, and is a contributing author to Toward a Description of Musical Experience and The Musical Experience: Rethinking Music Teaching and Learning, written by doctoral faculty and fellows of Northwestern University.
+Dr. Wis is the author of The Conductor as Leader: Principles of Leadership Applied to Life on the Podium.
+She has written for The Choral Journal, Music Educators Journal, Teaching Music and the China Europe International Business School Review and is a contributing author to Toward a Description of Musical Experience and The Musical Experience: Rethinking Music Teaching and Learning.
+She is also a blogger for ChoralNet under "The Conductor as Yogi."

 Dr. Wis was the first woman President of the American Choral Directors Association in Illinois and is the 2019 recipient of the Harold Decker award “in recognition of the significant contribution made to the lives of innumerable choral singers, conductors, and audiences who have been privileged to experience the finest in choral music as presented under her direction.”
 Dr. Wis holds the 500- hour advanced yoga teacher certification (CYT/RYT), continuing her study of the body-mind connection in choral music, conducting, and personal growth and wellness and she is a Certified Brain Longevity® Specialist by the Alzheimer’s Research and Prevention Foundation.